Force over Distance: Chapter 18

 Young held steady.

-He felt the scientist travel like lace over the grinding dread he’d carried for days.
-Rush was in his head, running a wordless search.
-Unbidden, Young recalled TJ’s eyes, full of unease in the dimness of a ship-wide power outage, Rush’s silhouette, dark against the forcefield he’d coaxed from nothing, the feel of Telford’s body, restrained at the SGC, the taste of an orange, and then Rush went deeper, not looking at thoughts thoughts themselves, but tracing the relational patterns of those thoughts.
-Young felt him withdraw, leaving stillness in his wake.
+The scientist traveled like lace over the grinding dread Young’d carried for days, running a wordless search.
+Unbidden, Young recalled TJ’s eyes, full of unease in the dimness of a ship-wide power outage, Rush’s silhouette, dark against the forcefield he’d coaxed from nothing, the feel of Telford’s body, restrained at the SGC, the taste of an orange.
+Rush went deeper, not looking at thoughts themselves, but tracing the relational patterns of those thoughts.

-“Bit of a—” Rush lifted a hand, and made an elegant gesture, as though he were conducting and orchestra.
+“Bit of a—” Rush lifted a hand and made an elegant gesture, as though conducting an invisible orchestra.

 “You get what you need to get?”
 Young asked.

-“Yeah, well, I think that alcohol’s catching up with you, genius.”
+“Yeah, well, I think the alcohol’s catching up with you, genius.”

 “Sure,” Young growled.
 “No problem.”
-He pushed himself to his feet, the steadied himself against the edge of the table, and grabbed what remained of Brody’s ethanol.
+He stood, steadied himself against the edge of the table, and grabbed what remained of Brody’s ethanol.

-“Where are you taking that?”
+“Where are y’takin’ that?”
 Rush called after him.

 Young replaced the alcohol behind the bar, filled an empty bottle from a canister of water, and returned to the table.